jspawar80/grype1/README.md

 docker push ${DOCKER_USERNAME}/${DOCKER_TAG}:latest
 docker push ${DOCKER_USERNAME}/${DOCKER_TAG}:${LATEST_TRIVY}
 ````
-DOCKER_USERNAME='jspawar80'
-DOCKER_PASSWORD='dckr_pat_ecD6s3cZVofGBBE7jSAR_ykbxL4'

-DOCKER_TAG='interlynk_scanner_trivy'
-change the value of DOCKER_USERNAME, DOCKER_PASSWORD and DOCKER_TAG
-DOCKER_TAG is the tag you want to give to your image

-### 3. changes the path where you want to save the output of scanner in index.js file
+### 3. change the path where you want to save the output of scanner in index.js file
 in line 17
 ```
         '/home/ishu/grype/grype3/previous:/output',